AI powered code conversion

 3. Connect an account specifically designated for testing and development and avoid using a production account.

-Some objects will be created as part of the AI verification process.
+Some objects will be created as part of the AI code conversion process.

 4. Ensure the PUBLIC role in the account you connect doesn’t have access to any production data and doesn’t have privileges to execute any sensitive operations, such as CREATE USER commands.

-5. Ensure that the role used for AI verification has the following privileges on the account:
+5. Ensure that the role used for AI code conversion has the following privileges on the account:

 • CREATE DATABASE